Ask Experts Questions for FREE Help!

 I do like the sound of combination therapy.
 I'll mention it next time I see the Dr.

 I really just want this to be simple, just do this over the phone.
-I have baan to the Dr's office probably 4 or 5 times rather recently because of some bloodwork and other testing I had to do, so the expense (co-pays, gas) and time and travel (40 minute drive each way) with 2 screaming little kids......uggh!!
-I'd rather just try to get him to switch my meds over the phone and we can discuss things further at the next appt in October!!
+I have baan to the Dr's office probably 4 or 5 times rather recently because of some bloodwork and other testing I had to do, so the expense (co-pays, gas) and time and travel (40 minute drive each way) with 2 screaming little kids... uggh!
+I'd rather just try to get him to switch my meds over the phone and we can discuss things further at the next appt in October!

 Oh, and yes, I do need a continuous painkiller for possibly long-term use.
-It's possible that I might need another surgery, so after that surgery I might be able to get off the meds alltogether.
+It's possible that I might need another surgery, so after that surgery I might be able to get off the meds altogether.
 Or at least free from regular use, I might need something for once in a while use, like hydrocodone (lortab).

 artlady's Avatar